Campaign of the Month: October 2017

 Xola stores more than mere blood, however.
 He has whole bodies, patients who died on the operating table with no friends or relatives to claim them, in cold storage.
-He has, as well, the ashes and other decomposed remains of dead Kindred, some of whom he himself slew during the course of his duties as Cimitiere’s enforcer.
-He uses these during dark rites that go well beyond vodoun as mortals (or even, in some cases, Baron Cimitiere) practice it—and Xola makes these bodies and ashes available to other blood magicians as well.
+He has, as well, the ashes and other decomposed remains of dead Kindred, some of whom he himself slew during the course of his duties as Cimitière’s enforcer.
+He uses these during dark rites that go well beyond Vodoun as mortals (or even, in some cases, Baron Cimitière) practice it—and Xola makes these bodies and ashes available to other blood magicians as well.
 Finally, Xola offers his medical services to the Kindred as well.
 Of course, Kindred will eventually heal from almost any injury with the right expenditure of vitae.
-Should a vampire need a bullet removed before it naturally works its way out or an obvious knife wound stitched shut until she can feed enough to heal it herself, Xola is the man to see.
+Should a vampire need a bullet removed before it naturally works its way out or an obvious knife wound stitched shut until they can feed enough to heal it themselves, Xola is the man to see.

 The Baron’s Enforcer

-As mentioned above, Dr. Xola serves as muscle and enforcer for Baron Cimitiere, sometimes at the Baron’s direction, sometimes on the doctor’s own initiative.
+As mentioned above, Dr. Xola serves as muscle and enforcer for Baron Cimitière, sometimes at the Baron’s direction, sometimes on the doctor’s own initiative.
 And the Brujah is certainly equipped to handle the job.
 He is an enormous man, built like a wrestler, and completely unencumbered by anything resembling scruples.
-He makes use of his knowledge of vodoun imagery, Crúac sorcery, anatomical weak spots, and simple Brujah strength, to terrorize and torment his victims before ending their lives (or unlives).
-As a warning to others who might move against Cimitiere, Xola has even gone after the family and friends of his victims, reveling in the terror he causes and the power he believes it grants him.
+He makes use of his knowledge of Vodoun imagery, Wanga sorcery, anatomical weak spots, and brutal Brujah strength, to terrorize and torment his victims before ending their lives (or unlives).
+As a warning to others who might move against Cimitière, Xola has even gone after the family and friends of his victims, reveling in the terror he causes and the power he believes it grants him.

-This, then, is the force with which Kindred (and mortals) opposed to Baron Cimitiere might have to deal with, should they prove themselves a threat to the Samedi elder.
-Xola may be only a neonate himself (albeit an older one), but he is absolutely merciless and has no qualms about hunting down his enemies and their loved ones one by one until the job is complete.
+This, then, is the force with which Kindred (and mortals) opposed to Baron Cimitière might have to deal with, should they prove themselves a threat to the Samedi elder.
+Xola may not be one of the older vampires in New Orleans, but he is absolutely merciless and has no qualms about hunting down his enemies and their loved ones one by one until the job is complete.